Doing Business with Us

 Links to RFP documents will be listed below as funding is available:

-Notice of Availability of Funds - The Region 9 AAA announces the availability of funds.
-Annual funds are available for Fiscal Year 2018 for these services: Elder Abuse Prevention, Evidence-Based Disease Prevention Health Promotion, The Merit Award (Adult Day Services), National Family Caregiver Support Program, and State Caregiver Support.
+Notice of Availability of Funds - The Region 9 AAA announces the availability of funds for fiscal years 2020-2022.
+Funds are to provide these services: Congregate Meals, Home Delivered Meals, Personal Care, Homemaker, In-Home Respite and Legal Services.
+Annual funds are available for fiscal year 2020 for these services: Elder Abuse Prevention, Evidence-Based Disease Prevention Health Promotion, The Merit Award (Adult Day Services), National Family Caregiver Support Program, and State Caregiver Support.
 Funds are available for the counties of: Alcona, Alpena, Arenac, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda, Otsego, Presque Isle and Roscommon.
-The Region 9 AAA must receive letters of intent to apply for funds by 4:30 pm Tuesday, April 25, 2017.
-For more information contact Yvette Smigelski, Manager of Business and Financial Resources at firstname.lastname@example.org.
+The Region 9 AAA must receive letters of intent to apply for funds by 4:30 pm Monday, April 22, 2019.
+For more information contact Yvette Smigelski, Business and Financial Resources Manager - Aging Programs at email@example.com.

 **Note that the process to become a MI Choice Waiver Provider is a separate process.